-If possible, pre-label bottles before collecting water samples.
-Complete labeling consists of writing directly on glass or plastic bottle or a water-proof label with an indelible (permanent) "Sharpie" type marker with the following information.
+If possible, pre-label bottles using pre-printed labels or indelible pen before collecting water samples.
+Complete labeling consists of writing directly on the glass or plastic bottle or a water-proof label with an indelible (permanent) "Sharpie®" type marker with the following information.
 Also note this information in the field scientific notebook.

 - a) Time

 - b) Date

 - c) Location (e.g. device 1)

 - d) Collector's initials

-- e) Indication of analysis (such as 3H for tritium, Cl for chloride anion, etc.) - f) A sample number consisting of three letters ("RWS" indicating runoff water sample "SS" indicating sediment sample and "PWS" indication precipitation water sample) and four numbers.
+- e) Indication of analysis (such as 3H for tritium, Cl for chloride anion, etc.)

+- f) A sample number consisting of three letters ("RWS" indicating runoff water sample "SS" indicating sediment sample and "PWS" indication precipitation water sample) and four numbers.
 For example, RWS0001 refers to surface runoff sample number one.
 Each sample shall be numbered consecutively in order of date and time collected.
-The same number shall be assigned to all samples collected at the same date, time, and location.
+The same number shall be assigned to all samples collected at the same date, time, and location